scalabli/quo/docs/unicode-support.rst

     Misconfigured environments can cause a wide range of Unicode problems due to the lack of support for roundtripping surrogate escapes.
-This will not be fixed in Click itself!
+This will not be fixed in Quo itself!

 *   Standard input and output is opened in text mode by default.
-Click has to reopen the stream in binary mode in certain situations.
+Quo has to reopen the stream in binary mode in certain situations.
     Because there is no standard way to do this, it might not always work.
 Primarily this can become a problem when testing command-line